- Which company has the cheapest car insurance in Wyoming for a bad driving record?

 PEOPLE ASK:

-Who is considered high-risk for insurance in Wyoming?
+Who is considered a high-risk driver in Wyoming?

 Each insurance company has its own rules for deciding who is a high-risk driver.
 But usually, things like a DUI, several tickets or accidents, or serious violations like reckless driving will put you in the high-risk category.

-Cheapest car insurance in Wyoming with a DUI
+What company offers the cheapest car insurance in Wyoming after a DUI?

-While many insurers offer coverage after a DUI, American National has the lowest rate at $1,565 a year.
+While many insurers offer coverage after a DUI, American National provides the average cheapest coverage for $1,565 annually.

 | Company | Average annual premium for clean record | Annual premium for a DUI |